$0 China → UK Global Talent Guide — Quick-Start Checklist

 If your strategy is ILR rather than citizenship (as it is for most Chinese applicants), plan for these requirements from your first day in the UK:

-- Track your absences.
+• Track your absences.
 Keep a spreadsheet of every trip outside the UK, with dates and destination.
-The 180-day rule is cumulative across each 12-month period, and miscounting can reset your ILR clock.
+The 180-day rule is cumulative across each 12-month period, and miscounting can affect your ILR eligibility.

-- English language requirement.
-You must demonstrate English proficiency at CEFR B1 level or above.
+• English language requirement.
+Under the 2026 settlement framework described in the research, you must demonstrate English proficiency at CEFR B2 level or above.
 This can be satisfied by a qualifying English-language degree or by passing an approved test.

 The China to UK Global Talent Guide covers the complete ILR roadmap for Chinese nationals, including an Article 9 decision framework, absence tracking templates, and a month-by-month settlement preparation timeline for both the 3-year and 5-year paths.